ThinkVision: E series

 Affordable, comfortable, wide-angle monitors that deliver sharp visuals in the office or at home.

 S series

-Mainstream monitors with balanced performance and style, optimal for small and medium business settings and budgets.
+Mainstream monitors with balanced performance and style.
 Typical specifications include a Full HD VA/WVA display with a resolution of 1920 × 1080 combined with a 178° vision angle and to TÜV Low Blue Light certification and a flicker-free display typical for this line in early 2021.
-The quick-change tilting stand and VESA mount mean this monitor is optimal for most kinds of office environments.
+They typically feature a tilting stand and a VESA mount.